Belfast Harbour Police

 The Belfast Harbour Police is a small, specialised ports police force, with responsibility for the Port of Belfast, Northern Ireland.
 It was founded in 1847, making it the oldest continuously-operating law enforcement agency on the island of Ireland.
-It is overseen by the metropolitan police in London.

 Powers

 Officers of this force are sworn in as 'special constables' under section 79 of the Harbours, Docks, and Piers Clauses Act 1847.
 As a result, officers have the full powers of a constable on any land owned by the Belfast Harbour Authority and at any place within one mile (1.6 km) of any owned land.
 The extent of Belfast Harbour includes the George Best Belfast City Airport, though policing of the airport by the Harbour Police was discontinued in February 2009.
-The force comprised 28 constables, six sergeants and one chief officer in 2009.
+The force consists of thirty constables, eight sergeants, one inspector, one chief officer and ten civilian support staff (2024).
 Whilst on duty, BHP officers are armed, which is believed to be a unique situation amongst the small number of privately owned ports police services across the United Kingdom.
 The service may also enforce the Belfast Harbour Commissioners' by-laws, giving them more powers specific to the harbour.

 Officers

-Belfast Harbour Police consists of uniformed police officers and a CID section who provide 24-hour cover throughout the 2,000-acre Harbour Estate, including almost 17 miles of roads.
+Belfast Harbour Police consists of uniformed police officers incorporating five Sector Teams, a Roads Policing Unit (RPU) and a Criminal Justice Unit (CJU) who provide 24-hour cover throughout the 2,000-acre Harbour Estate, including almost 17 miles of roads.
 Their vehicles are equipped with Tracker stolen vehicle detection devices.
 Officers are armed with the Glock 17 9mm pistol.